binocarlos/folder-ui/README.md

 A container that displays a toolbar and biro form for an item.

  * saveItem(item, done) - save the data for an item
+ * addItem(parent, item, done) - add an item to a parent
  * getSchema(item) - get the form schema for an item
  * reducername - where to look in the state